 - Complimentary high-speed WiFi access throughout the hotel

 - Complimentary use of the 24-hour fitness centre

 - Parking garage

 Every Wednesday between 17h30 and 18h30

 Free winetasting for all our Marriott Rewards members

 Brunch is back!

-Every Sunday, from 12h00 till 15h00 we are serving a buffet with hot and cold dishes for €49 per person, including a glass of bubbles, soft drinks, coffee and tea!
+Every first Sunday of the month, from 12h00 till 15h00 we are serving a buffet with hot and cold dishes for €49 per person, including a glass of bubbles, soft drinks, coffee and tea!

 Join us at Midtown Grill and experience our delicious food in an informal and cosy setting.